-Outcome 4.1.1: Increase campus and surrounding communities' participation in CWU cultural, educational, service, and recreational activities, such as performances, exhibitions, presentations, and sporting events.

-Indicator 4.1.1.1: Annual number of cultural, educational, service, and recreational activities, such as performances, exhibitions, presentations, and sporting events, available to CWU and its surrounding communities from academic year 2009-10 through academic year 2017-18.

-Outcome 4.1.2: Increase the number of collaborations and partnerships with surrounding community entities and organizations.

-Indicator 4.1.2.1: Annual number of collaborations and partnerships with surrounding community entities and organizations from academic year 2009-10 through academic year 2017-18.

-Outcome 4.1.3: Increase the number of class and certificate program offerings that meet the needs and satisfaction of CWU's surrounding communities.

-Indicator 4.1.3.1: Annual number of classes and certificate program offerings from academic year 2009-10 through academic year 2017-18.

-Indicator 4.1.3.2: Course and program locations, enrollments, and evaluations.

-Delete the following:

-Objective 4.2: Enhance the efforts of members of the university community to strengthen the economic base of the region and the state.

-Outcome 4.2.1: Increase support for area economic development.

-Indicator 4.2.1.1: Number of grants and contracts with local agencies and businesses and amount of funding obtained.

-Replace with the following:

-Objective 4.2: CWU develops and deploys university resources to enhance the economic wellbeing and guality of life in surrounding communities.

-Outcome 4.2.1: Students and faculty will contribute to K-12 education in surrounding communities.

-Indicator 4.2.1.1: CWU will place pre-service teacher candidates in K-12 classrooms throughout the state of Washington.

-Indicator 4.2.1.2: CWU will provide professional development opportunities to in-service K-12 teachers and administrators throughout the state of Washington.

-Indicator 4.2.1.3: Washington state K-12 teachers and administrators will enroll in CWU advanced degree programs.

-Outcome 4.2.2: Students, faculty, and staff will contribute to surrounding communities through academic service-learning and community engagement.

-Indicator 4.2.2.1: The number of students, faculty, and staff engaged in academic service-learning.
+- Outcome 4.1.1: Increase campus and surrounding communities' participation in CWU cultural, educational, service, and recreational activities, such as performances, exhibitions, presentations, and sporting events. - Indicator 4.1.1.1: Annual number of cultural, educational, service, and recreational activities, such as performances, exhibitions, presentations, and sporting events, available to CWU and its surrounding communities from academic year 2009-10 through academic year 2017-18. - Outcome 4.1.2: Increase the number of collaborations and partnerships with surrounding community entities and organizations. - Indicator 4.1.2.1: Annual number of collaborations and partnerships with surrounding community entities and organizations from academic year 2009-10 through academic year 2017-18. - Outcome 4.1.3: Increase the number of class and certificate program offerings that meet the needs and satisfaction of CWU's surrounding communities. - Indicator 4.1.3.1: Annual number of classes and certificate program offerings from academic year 2009-10 through academic year 2017-18. - Indicator 4.1.3.2: Course and program locations, enrollments, and evaluations. - Objective 4.2: CWU develops and deploys university resources to enhance the economic wellbeing and quality of life in surrounding communities. - Outcome 4.2.1: Students and faculty will contribute to K-12 education in surrounding communities. - Indicator 4.2.1.1: CWU will place pre-service teacher candidates in K-12 classrooms throughout the state of Washington. - Indicator 4.2.1.2: CWU will provide professional development opportunities to inservice K-12 teachers and administrators throughout the state of Washington. - Indicator 4.2.1.3: Washington state K-12 teachers and administrators will enroll in CWU advanced degree programs. - Outcome 4.2.2: Students, faculty, and staff will contribute to surrounding communities through academic service-learning and community engagement. - Indicator 4.2.2.1: The number of students, faculty, and staff engaged in academic service-learning.